-In addition to providing a means for maritime trade, the waters in and around Alaska, California, Hawaii, Oregon, and Washington are also popular for recreational boating.
-Whether you prefer a powerboat, ski boat, fishing boat, sailboat, or just a dinghy or rowboat, the bays, canals, inlets, sounds, seas, and oceans of the Pacific Northwest and beyond are a playground of both still and wave-ridden waters.
+In addition to providing a means for maritime trade, the waters in and around Alaska, California, Oregon, and Washington are also popular for recreational boating.
+Whether you prefer a powerboat, ski boat, fishing boat, sailboat, dinghy, or rowboat, the bays, canals, inlets, sounds, seas, and oceans of the Pacific Northwest and beyond are a playground of both still and wave-ridden waters.

-While recreational boating is a fun pastime, it is also a risky venture in which the owner and/or operator of the vessel owes you a certain degree of care.
-If you or a loved one are a recreational boating victim due to an accident anywhere in the Pacific Northwest, including Washington, Oregon, Alaska, and the waters of the Bering Sea, Gulf of Alaska, North Pacific, Puget Sound, and Inside Passage of Southeast Alaska, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Bellingham, Seattle, and Portland.
+While recreational boating is a fun pastime, it is also a risky venture in which the owner and/or operator of the vessel owe you a certain degree of care.
+If you or a loved one suffered injury because of a recreational boating accident anywhere in the Pacific Northwest, including Washington, Oregon, California, Alaska, and the waters of the Bering Sea, Gulf of Alaska, North Pacific, Puget Sound, and Inside Passage of Southeast Alaska, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski with offices in Bellingham, Seattle, Portland, and San Francisco.

-Federal maritime law in the United States says that both paying passengers of a recreational boat and invited, nonpaying passengers are owed the same high duty of reasonable care.
+Federal maritime law in the United States says that both paying passengers of a recreational boat and invited, nonpaying passengers are owed the same reasonable duty of care under the circumstances.
 This means that no matter if you are on a friend's speedboat or a pleasure cruise company's sailboat, the owner and/or operator must give you a duty of care that is reasonable under the circumstances.

-What damages you can recover as a recreational boating victim depends largely on the severity of the injury, the cause of the injury, whether you contributed any negligence to the cause of injury, and what state and federal boating and maritime laws apply to your case.
-For instance, becoming a if you or your loved one became a recreational boating victim more than three nautical miles from shore, different laws and restrictions may apply than if the accident occurred within three nautical miles of shore.
+The damages you may recover as a recreational boating accident victim depend largely on the severity of your injury, the cause of your injury, whether you were contributorily negligent in causing your injury, and which state and federal boating and maritime laws apply to your case.
+For instance, if you or your loved one suffered injury in a recreational boating accident that occurred more than three nautical miles from shore, different laws and restrictions may apply than if the accident occurred within three nautical miles of shore.

-If you have become a recreational boating victim anywhere in the Pacific Northwest, including Washington, Oregon, Alaska, and the Bering Sea, Gulf of Alaska, North Pacific, and Puget Sound, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski in Seattle, Portland, and Bellingham.
+If you suffered injury in a recreational boating accident anywhere in the Pacific Northwest, including Washington, Oregon, Alaska, California, or the Bering Sea, Gulf of Alaska, North Pacific, and Puget Sound, contact the experienced maritime injury attorneys of Anderson Carey Williams & Neidzwski with offices in Bellingham, Seattle, Portland, and San Francisco.
 They will use their decades of combined experience and passion for maritime pursuits to fight for the compensation you deserve.
 Your first consultation is free, so call 1 (800) 262-8529 today and schedule yours.